uberbuilder/testCompassGemImportOverride/README.md

 ## Important Note:

 When using the `add_import_path` function it is important to understand that this does not work like the other configuration variables.
-This is not a variable you are setting, you're actually calling a function - not setting a variable. see config.rb
+This is not a variable you are setting, **you're calling a function**, *not setting a variable*. see [config.rb](https://github.com/uberbuilder/testCompassGemImportOverride/blob/master/config.rb)

+    (annotated codeblock)

+            http_path = "/"
+            css_dir = "css"
+            sass_dir = "scss"
+            images_dir = "img"
+            javascripts_dir = "js"
+    Look:   add_import_path "/Users/jeremy/Sites/uberBuilderCommon"
+    Note:                 ^^^ - see the different?
+No '=' sign

+    (annotated codeblock)

 ## Proof: